 FAX: (919) 681-2923

-The Department of Anesthesiology is composed of 12 clinical divisions and eight centers and programs.
+Duke Anesthesiology is comprised of 11 clinical divisions and 12 centers and programs.
 The department’s mission is to provide extraordinary care through a unique culture of innovation, education, research, and professional growth.
-The department is fueled by the unfettered ambition of faculty, staff, and trainees at Duke University Hospital, Duke Raleigh Hospital, Duke Regional Hospital, clinics in Mebane, and the Davis Ambulatory Surgery Center.
+The department is fueled by the unfettered ambition of faculty, trainees and staff at Duke University Hospital/Duke Children’s, Duke Raleigh Hospital, Duke Regional Hospital, Davis Ambulatory Surgical Center, Duke Ambulatory Surgery Center Arringdon, and clinics located in Durham, Mebane and Raleigh.

 Chair: Anthony Viera, MD, MPH